Frequently Asked Questions

 How do I install the purchased eSIM on a mobile device?

 Please install the eSIM prior to starting your journey.
 Contact your wireless carrier if your phone needs to be unlocked.
+Ensure your phone's operating system is compatible with our services.
+We support iOS 17.4+ and Android 10+.

 To install your eSIM on your unlocked device: